How to Open a Business Bank Account in Three Easy Steps

 Requirements for a Partnership Business Bank Account

-Organization documents: If you form your business as a partnership with one or more partners, you will need to provide your bank with your business partnership agreement and any other documents you prepared when you created your partnership.
+• Organization documents: If you form your business as a partnership with one or more partners, then you will need to provide your bank with your business partnership agreement, along with any other documents that you prepared when you created your partnership.

 Requirements for S Corporations and C Corporations